-Law Offices of Gary Green has offices located in Little Rock Arkansas, Memphis Tennessee and Springfield Missouri.
+Law Offices of Gary Green has offices located in Little Rock, Arkansas, and Memphis, Tennessee.
 Our lawyers are familiar with the individual laws of each state, and practice in the following types of nursing home neglect and abuse law:

 Yasmin and its newer version, Yaz, are birth control pills manufactured by Bayer Healthcare.
 Their generic counterpart, Ocella, is produced by Barr Laboratories.